Mutuba/Came-Across/README.md

 Run `CREATE DATABASE your_db_for_the_app;` and then run `GRANT ALL PRIVILEGES ON DATABASE your_db_for_the_app TO your_user_for_the_app;`

-This will crate a database for postres service and the app in general.
+This will create a database for postgres service and the app in general.

-Create a .env file and update each environment variable from the .env.sample file with your credentials for the postgres database you have created.
+- Create a .env file and update each environment variable from the `.env.sample` file with your credentials for the postgres database you have created.

 For cloudinary, you need to have an account, a free account will do, then go the dashboard and copy `CLOUD_NAME`, `API_KEY`, and `API_SECRET`.